Skip to main content

 Be gentle with yourself.

-If questions come up, join one of our No Story Left Behind Zoom meetups.
+If questions come up, join one of our No Story Left Behind Zoom meetups (use the blue Subscribe button on the right to join that list).

 Building a New Relationship with Our Bodies

-I didn’t see it at first, but when I made a habit of tuning out what my body was telling me, I abandoned my emotional self the same way it had been overlooked by adults when I was a kid.
+I didn’t see it at first, but when I made a habit of tuning out my body's signals, I was abandoning myself the same way the adults in my life did when I was a kid.

 By Re-Breathing the Past, we’re rewiring how we respond to our body’s signals, especially the ones we tried to numb or avoid.
 We’re learning to stay connected to our body during uncomfortable moments instead of abandoning it.

 The steps of Embodied Wholeness Storytelling help unfreeze old memories, place them in a clear sequence, and let the body digest them.
-It isn’t about rehashing trauma; it’s about reclaiming our own history.
+It isn’t about rehashing trauma; it’s about taking back ownership of our story.

-Once that happens, we can do something that borders on miraculous: write a new ending to an old story.
+Once that happens, something almost miraculous becomes possible: we can write a new ending to an old story.

-That's what we'll get into in Part III: What Happens Next Time?
+That's where we're headed in Part III: What's Possible Next Time?

 Starting with Chapter 16: What's Your Trampoline?